 "[External] Meeting today at 3:00pm"

 Phishing emails are getting more sophisticated and compelling.
 The email subject might be worded in a very compelling way.
-The text itself includes threats of lost access, requests to change your password, or even IRS fines.
-The sender’s email address can be a clever fake, or can even be “spoofed” to appear like someone you know.
+The text itself may include threats of lost access, requests to change your password, or even IRS fines.
+The sender’s email address can be a clever fake or can even be “spoofed” to appear like someone you know.
 Don’t believe it!

 Many safe and legitimate email messages come from external email systems.
 The [External] tag does not mean the message is a scam, but it does provide additional information about the message source.
 The [External] tag is there to help.
 The [External] tag means you need to stop and think about this email:

 - If there is a link in the message, Don’t click it!
 Instead, visit the Phishing Examples page to see if it has been reported.
 If it is a known phishing message, delete it.
-If the message is not listed and seems suspicious, please attach the message and send the email to firstname.lastname@example.org for review.
-For more information on identifying spam and phishing see How to Recognize and Avoid a Phishing Scam
+If the message is not listed and seems suspicious, please report the message for review.

 - Does the message make sense?
 A legitimate message would not ask you to provide your credentials to maintain your account access.

 - No [External] tag, but still a bit suspicious?
 Internal users can have their account compromised and be used to send out additional phishing emails.
-Visit this site updated by the ITS Help Desk to see if it has been reported.
+Visit the Phishing Examples page to see if it has been reported.

 No, [External] tagging is added to all University of Iowa email accounts to help signify email from unknown sources.

 Some University of Iowa services use cloud systems which are not physically located on campus.
-In some cases it may be appropriate for these systems to be exempted from the [External] tagging because they are a trusted source.
+In some cases it may be appropriate for these systems to be exempted from the [External] tagging or helped with setting up DMARC as a trusted site.
 Guidelines for this process:

 - Service is specific to the University of Iowa